kmarkus/microblx/docs/user/developing_blocks.rst

 Note: Instead of manually implementing the above, a tool ``ubx-genblock`` is available which can generate blocks including interfaces from a simple description.
-See `Block code-generation`_.
+See `Generating blocks with ubx_genblock`_.

 Declaring configuration
 -----------------------